Get Got the Lead Out

 In addition to supporting existing efforts, our community-driven contingency plan engaged all 7 government agencies required to authorize removal.
 As momentum picked up throughout the community, petition signatures grew, more parties got involved, and media covered developments along the way, the consensus became clear: get the lead out.
 And that’s exactly what happened.

 The length of these cables spanned nearly 10% of the Lake Tahoe shoreline.
-From South Lake Tahoe to Rubicon Bay, they crossed the mouth of world famous Emerald Bay.
-The last remaining portion remains under the sands of Baldwin Beach, and we’re intent to ensure its removed.
+From Baldwin Beach in South Lake Tahoe to Rubicon Bay, they crossed the mouth of world famous Emerald Bay and ran through two California State Parks.

 Removed forever